awsdocs/aws-mobile-developer-guide/doc_source/how-to-ios-kinesis-data-stream.rst

         }

-This policy should be applied to roles assigned to the Amazon Cognito identity pool, but you will need to replace the :command:`Resource` value with the correct ARN for your Amazon Kinesis or Amazon Kinesis Firehose stream.
+This policy should be applied to roles assigned to the Amazon Cognito identity pool, but you need to replace the :command:`Resource` value with the correct ARN for your Amazon Kinesis or Amazon Kinesis Firehose stream.
 You can apply policies at the `IAM console <https://console.aws.amazon.com/iam/>`_.
 To learn more about IAM policies, see `Using IAM <http://docs.aws.amazon.com/IAM/latest/UserGuide/IAM_Introduction.html>`_.